meliao/osdc_support/supportdocs.rst

 How to Use the Support Docs
 --------------------------------

 These support documents serve as a template for the community to better understand available resources and how to maximize their effectiveness.
-For all users we recommend a review of the guide through :ref:`Command Line Tools and Floating IPs <commandline>` and then reviewing any sections committed to the resource on which you have an allocation.
+For all users we recommend a review of the guide all the way through :ref:`Command Line Tools and Floating IPs <commandline>` and then reviewing any sections committed to the resource on which you have an allocation.

 Some Frequently Asked Questions can be found in our :ref:`FAQ <faq>`.